abuabdiAllah/CS417_CPU_cores_project/README.md

 ### Platform Compatibility
 This project is compatible with **Linux servers** and **Git Bash on Windows**.

-**Note:** Windows PowerShell caused me a lot of issues with the Gradle wrapper commands and I don't recommend it
+**Note:** Windows PowerShell caused a lot of issues with the Gradle wrapper commands, and I don't recommend it (just like most Microsoft software, harsh but true).

 ## Sample Output